Key Milestones in Hot Air Balloon History: A Timeline

 During World War II, or WW2, aviation became a key component of modern warfare.
 Both power and speed increased significantly, with fleets improving drastically during the development of the conflict.
 There were three main types of aircraft used during WW2: Fighters (to shoot down enemy aircraft), bombers (to drop them on targets), and transport planes (to move troops and supplies).

-The Bristol Beaufighter is a British multi-role aircraft developed by the Bristol Aeroplane Company during the Second World War.
+The Fairey Firefly is a British carrier-borne fighter aircraft principally operated by the FAA during the Second World War.